deity-io/falcon-platform-docs/docs/platform/server-v3/modules/module-api.md

 </TabItem>
 </Tabs>

-Here is an list of all methods and poperies of FalconModule:
+Here is an list of all methods and poperies of `FalconModule` abstract class:

 - `constructor(config: TConfig)` - As you can see constructor of FalconModule accepts configuration object.
 It will be provided via Falcon Server when Module will be loaded.
 So you are able to configure your Module initialization.